JensWalter/bondora-rs/README.md

 ## Generate your API key

 Head over to [https://api.bondora.com/Application](https://api.bondora.com/Application) and register you App with Bondora.
-After taht you can generate an API key within the UI.
+After that you can generate an API key within the UI.